 Screening for growth stocks involves identifying companies with high growth potential.
 Use stock screeners to filter companies based on specific criteria such as revenue growth, earnings per share (EPS) growth, and price-to-earnings (P/E) ratio.

 When screening for growth stocks, focus on companies with a strong track record of revenue growth and a high EPS growth rate.
 A reasonable P/E ratio can also indicate that the stock is not overpriced.
-Additionally, consider the company’s industry trends, management team, and competitive landscape.
-Growth stocks often reinvest their earnings to fuel further expansion, which can lead to significant price appreciation over time.

 By using these criteria, you can identify promising growth stocks that have the potential to deliver substantial returns.